glennlaursen/vdm-plantuml-plugin/README.md

 # Support for PlantUML Visualizations of VDM Models
 The VDM-PlantUML plugin is integrated into the VDM-VSCode extension, which provides VDM language support for Visual Studio Code (VS Code).
 The plugin enables bi-directional translations between VDM models and the textually based diagram tool, [PlantUML](https://plantuml.com/).
-The object-oriented structure of the VDM models are represented in UML as [PlantUML class diagrams](https://plantuml.com/class-diagram).
+The object-oriented (OO) structure of the VDM models are represented in UML as [PlantUML class diagrams](https://plantuml.com/class-diagram).

 For information about using the plugin on VS Code see the [VDM-VSCode wiki](https://github.com/overturetool/vdm-vscode/wiki/Translation#Translate-to-UML).